 Third time choice is a means of making a choice when we are tranquil; when there is no push or pull, and one choice seems as another.
 Ignatius gives us a useful and practical tool.
 I used this method to decide whether to apply for a job in a different school.

 I should apply for the job at School.

-I should NOT apply for the job at School.
+Church school – ethos Has a prayer room!
 Energy to pursue spiritual direction

-Would feel disloyal to people who have supported me
+Hassle of moving when I’m settled Would feel disloyal to people who have supported me

-Familiarity – established here Good colleagues I know I work well with Have not enjoyed being here since last years stress
+Familiarity – established here Good colleagues I know I work well with

 Notice the choice is framed as both a positive and negative, and the advantages and disadvantages of both are considered.
 It is more subtle than a staightforward list of pros and cons, and it is not the number of reasons in each column that is important, but the weight given to each of them.
 It draws out the different desires that are motivating us, even when we think we have no strong feelings about the decision.
 Also notice how specific the decision is – I can only discern for myself, and the only choice I had here was whether to apply for the job or not.
 Whether I was offered the job was someone else’s discernment, and whether I would accept it if offered it was yet another choice to be discerned.
 Above is only a small section of my grid but before I had finished it, I knew that I wanted to apply for the job, and I was also sure that, failing a terrible experience there, I would accept it if offered it.
 I have been there a year now and have not doubted the rightness of the choice for a moment.